 - Jokinen, Johanna C. and Martina A. Caretta.
 2016.
 When bodies do not fit: an analysis of postgraduate fieldwork.
 Gender, Place & Culture 23(12): 1665-1676.
 DOI: 10.1080/0966369X.2016.1249343

 - Jokinen, Johanna.
 2009.
 Den ryska diasporan i Christchurch.
 In Geographical studies in Aotearoa 2007: Report from a Geographical Field Course in New Zealand, March-April 2007, edited by Gertrud Hultblad, Anders Fridfelt and Peter Kinlund.
 Stockholm Geographical Reports No. 16, s.
 89-121.

 - Jokinen, Johanna C. (Fai)Lure of Migration: Learning from Less Successful Experiences of Labour Migration.
-To be submitted to Global Networks.
+Submitted.

 - Jokinen, Johanna C. Determinants of remittances in regard to international labour migration from the Cochabamba city, Bolivia.
-To be submitted to World Development.
+To be submitted.

 Conference Paper Presentations:

 - 'Agricultural land use change in peri-urbanizing out-migration communities in Bolivia', the Association of American Geographers' Annual Meeting, Chicago, USA, April 2015.

 - 'Migration as a strategy to diversify household income sources in agricultural communities in Bolivia', the Royal Geographical Society with IBG Annual International Conference, London, UK, August 2014.

 - 'Reasons behind out-migration from rural societies in Bolivia', the Association of American Geographers' Annual Meeting, Tampa, USA, April 2014.